greg-hellings/docker-systemd/README.md

 ## Setup

-Before you start your first `systemd` container, run the following command to set up your Docker host.
+Before you start your first `ubuntu-systemd` container, run the following command to set up your Docker host.
 It uses [special privileges](https://docs.docker.com/engine/reference/run/#/runtime-privilege-and-linux-capabilities) to create a cgroup hierarchy for `systemd`.
 We do this in a separate setup step so we can run `systemd` in unprivileged containers.